avannus/CircuitSimDocker/README.md

 ## Misc Info

+There is now an executable script wherever you ran the first command.
+Move it to where you would like to have file access from your machine.

+The script should always work but won't auto-update #TODO

-The images are hosted at <https://hub.docker.com/r/avannus/circuit-sim>
+The Docker images are hosted at <https://hub.docker.com/r/avannus/circuit-sim>

-The script currently closes GTCS2110 containers to ensure performance and possibly compatibility.
+The script currently closes any running GTCS2110 containers to ensure performance and possibly compatibility, can remove if that's necessary.

 Show script help with: